cloudify-cosmo/docs.getcloudify.org/content/composer/overview.md

 The generated result will be a downloadable tgz file containing:  <br />
 - blueprint.yaml file which provides a TOSCA based description for the application topology and its lifecycle management. <br />
-- Custom types and plugins (if added be the user) and other resources the blueprint.yaml depends on.
+- Custom types and plugins (if added by the user) and other resources the blueprint.yaml depends on.

 ### Login / Logout
 Upon first use of the Blueprint Composer the user will be asked to enter a username.<br />